Peugeot 205: History

 Before the 205, Peugeot was considered the most conservative of France's "big three" car manufacturers, producing large saloons such as the 504 and 505, although it had entered the modern supermini market in 1973 with the Peugeot 104.
 The genesis of the 205 lay within Peugeot's takeover in 1978 of Chrysler's European divisions Simca and the former Rootes Group, which had the necessary expertise in making small cars including the Simca 1100 in France and Hillman Imp in Britain.
 It was around this time that Peugeot began to work on the development of a new supermini for the 1980s.

-It was launched on 24 February 1983, and was launched in right-hand drive form for the UK market in September that year.
-Shortly after its launch, it was narrowly pipped to the European Car of the Year award by the similar sized Fiat Uno, but ultimately (according to the award organizers) it would enjoy a better image and a longer high market demand than its Italian competitor.
+After its main launch in February 1983, the right-hand drive form for the UK market followed in September that year.
+Shortly after its launch, it was pipped to the European Car of the Year award by the similar sized Fiat Uno, but ultimately (according to the award organizers) it would enjoy a longer high market demand than its Italian competitor.
 It was one of five important small cars to be launched onto the European market within a year of each other: the other four were the Uno, the second generation Ford Fiesta, the original Opel Corsa (sold as the Vauxhall Nova on the British market) and the original Nissan Micra.
 Its launch also closely followed that of the Austin Metro and Volkswagen Polo Mk2.

 The styling of the 205 is often thought to be a Pininfarina design, although Gerard Welter claims that it is an in-house design; Pininfarina only styled the Cabriolet.
 It is often credited as the car that turned Peugeot's fortunes around.